Oinkognito/wavy/README.md

 This makes it so that every owner can index multiple audio files under a clean directory structure that is logical to query and playback.

 So the capability of the server totally depends on **YOUR** filesystem.
 This gives you full power to manage your server library to the fullest.

+### **Flexibility**

+The architecture is designed in a way to make it more flexible in the future.

+The server's importance in the overall flow of operations is always kept at a minimum, to ensure that if we were to implement a P2P solution for this someday, the transition and implementation would lead to no heads being bashed into a wall.

 ### **Generating SSL Certificates**
 To generate a **self-signed certificate**, run: